Lake County Captains

 The Lake County Captains are a Minor League Baseball team in Eastlake, Ohio, a suburb of Cleveland, that plays in the Midwest League as the High-A affiliate of the Cleveland Guardians.

 The Captains joined the Class A Midwest League following the 2009 season in a shuffle caused by the Columbus Catfish's move to Bowling Green, Kentucky, for the 2009 season.
-The move alleviated travel costs and time, as it was the South Atlantic League's northernmost team.
+The move alleviated travel costs and time, as the Captains had been the South Atlantic League's northernmost team.

 Before the 2003 season, the club was based in Columbus, Georgia, and known as the Columbus RedStixx.
 The Captains play their home games at Classic Auto Group Park, which has a capacity of 6,157 and was previously known as Eastlake Stadium, having opened in 2003.
 The current stadium name results from a naming rights arrangement; the sponsor is Classic Automotive Group, a significant area chain of auto dealerships.
 Classic Auto Group Park hosted the South Atlantic League All-Star Game on June 20, 2006.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Captains were organized into the High-A Central.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit before the 2021 reorganization.